-We are only a few months away from the High Holiday season, and as you start to get ready for the busy time ahead, we want to make sure you are also geared up and ready for a meaningful and sustainable Jewish New Year.
+We have arrived to the High Holiday season.
+As you are getting ready for the busy time ahead, we want to make sure you are also geared up and ready for a meaningful and sustainable Jewish New Year.
 Once again, we bring you a well-curated bouquet of resources and calls for actions.
 Whether you are starting or continuing your sustainability journey, we encourage you to consider the ideas below to help you lead for change in your personal and communal lives.

 Education: High Holidays Resource Packet

 We are excited to share a wonderful resource with you from our friends at the Jewish Climate Action Network NYC:

 This educational and informational packet includes a suggested sermon, prayers, and creative readings, as well as the basics about the climate crisis.
 The packet is geared toward your rabbis and High Holiday committee but it can still be helpful for personal use.
 Please consider sharing this resource with your Rabbi and High Holiday committee and urge them to learn about the importance of sustainability and how it connects to Judaism.